listen-liveOn Air Now

 Board Member

 Greg Harding is an avid music listener, with CKUA being first on his dial when since was an Edmonton teenager in the 1970s.
 This appreciation for music has accompanied Greg throughout his (ongoing) career with Field Law, serving to ground and enhance him during an active and diverse legal practice as well as in associated volunteer efforts.
 Greg’s a founding member and current President of the Public Foundation for Art and Life, a charitable organization dedicated to bringing contemporary art to a broad community audience, including through unique collaborations and the use of transitory exhibition space.
-In addition to providing advice in the post-secondary governance area, Greg’s board experience includes as a Past-President of the Canadian Bar Association – Alberta Branch; and as Past-President of both the Canadian Bar Insurance Association and Canadian Bar Financial Services.
+In addition to providing advice in the post-secondary governance area, Greg’s board experience includes as a Past-President of the Canadian Bar Association – Alberta Branch; and as Past-President of both the Canadian Bar Insurance Association and Canadian Bar Financial Services (now Lawyers Financial).
 Greg and his family share a keenness for a variety of travel means and destinations.

 Bruce McFarlane